Flow-matic/Crypo-News/README.md

 ---
    * Colour Scheme

-     * The two main colours for the website are Dark-grey and lite-Salmon colour.
+     * The two main colours for the website are Dark-grey and Pure-blue colour.

    * Typography